traylinx/a2a-ruby-samples/samples/dice-agent/README.md

-# Dice Agent
+# 🎲 Dice Agent

-An interactive A2A agent that rolls dice and performs mathematical operations like checking for prime numbers.
-This example demonstrates function calling, interactive responses, and state management.
+An interactive A2A agent that rolls dice and performs mathematical operations like prime number checking.
+This sample demonstrates function calling, state management, and natural language processing with the A2A Ruby SDK.

 ## What This Example Demonstrates